systemjs/systemjs/docs/architecture.md

 If we don't want to manually be copying and pasting and maintaining these configurations in a single configuration file, we can load these package configurations themselves as JSON module files.

-This package configuration for my app can then be stored in its own JSON file at `app/systemjs.json`, and we use the `packageConfigPaths` configuration option to load this package configuration on-demand:
+This package configuration for my app can be stored in its own JSON file say at `app/systemjs.json` (as an example here, the exact convention to use is not specified by SystemJS), and we can then use the `packageConfigPaths` configuration option to load this package configuration on-demand:

 ```javascript
 SystemJS.config({